mikegratton/LetsTalk/README.md

 ```cpp
 bool pending = motionServer.havePendingSession();
 ```
-If this is true, a request has been recieved.
-To service it, we get a `Session` object,
+If this is true, a request has been received.
+To service it, we obtain a `Session` instance,
 ```cpp
 auto motionSession = motionServer.getPendingSession();
 ```
 This takes an optional wait time if you want to have a blocking wait for sessions.
-You may also attach a `ReactorServer` instance to a `Waitset` to wait on multiple servers in one thread in a `select()` like manner.
-Like the server object, the session is a lightweight object that may be copied cheaply.
-Copies all refer to the same logical session.
-The session object provides accessors for the request data
+You may also attach a `ReactorServer` instance to a `Waitset` just as with queues and Repliers.
+Like the server object, the session is lightweight.
+The session provides accessors for the request data
 ```cpp
 RequestType const& request = motionSession.request();
 ```
-We can begin processing the request now.
-As we go, we can send back progress reports via
+As you process the request, you can send back progress reports via
 ```cpp
 ProgressData mySpecialProgress;
 // ... fill out data